American Philosophical Society, Museum

 - Nurture the spirit of inquiry, promote critical thinking, and engender enthusiasm for object-based learning by using primary source documents and authentic objects.

 The Mellon Fellow’s primary responsibility will be to conduct research in the APS Library and Museum collections in preparation for exhibitions exploring the intersections of history, art, and science.
 The Fellow will be fully integrated into the APS Museum staff, working closely with others on the curatorial team.
-They will select objects for exhibitions and develop thematic narratives.
+He or she will select objects for exhibitions and develop thematic narratives.
 The Fellow will gain extensive experience in planning and implementing exhibitions as well as researching and writing interpretive materials for non-scholarly audiences (exhibition labels and text panels, website text, etc.).
-Depending on the Fellow’s interests and the Museum’s needs, they may also participate in public programming, museum education, collections management, and website development.
+Depending on the Fellow’s interests and the Museum’s needs, he or she may also participate in public programming, museum education, collections management, and website development.
 Upcoming exhibitions include (working titles):

 April – December, 2018: Benjamin Franklin to the Moon: 275th Anniversary Exhibition